Online Tai Chi Review

 A student shares their testimonial of learning Chen Tai Chi online via Zoom with instructor Nicola of Earth Balance Tai Chi.

 Dated July 2019

 "Tai Chi and Qigong are wonderful teachings.
 They are truly accessible to all.
-No matter whether you are old or young, physically able or not they allow you to connect to your body and improve your health.
-You can approach them casually or embrace them wholeheartedly.
+No matter age, physically ability or fitness, you can improve your health.
+You can approach these exercises casually or embrace them wholeheartedly.
 It is up to you what you want from them.”

 "As a teacher Nicola is exceptional in helping you achieve your goals, no matter how small or large they may be.
 Her depth of knowledge about Tai Chi, Qigong, the body and its needs is incredible and only matched by her passion for helping people achieve their personal goals.
 She encourages your progress, mentors your practise and celebrates your achievements alongside you.
 Nicola’s coaching of Tai Chi and body health is an absolute blessing to me as my life ebbs and flows around the stresses of work, home, health and family.
 What Nicola brings is an innate wisdom that supports you in the round (mental, emotional and physical) even as you practise connecting with your body through the elegant Tai Chi and Qigong forms.”

 "Having the ability to work with Nicola through her online one to one and group sessions is a real gift.
 It is so easy to connect and start your practise from the comfort of your living room with Nicola supporting you the whole way."